Explore Peneda-Gerês National Park

 • App with trail information for use on a smartphone;

-• Private transfer from Ponte de Lima to Castro Laboreiro (day 2);
+• Transfer from Ponte de Lima to Castro Laboreiro (day 2);

-• Private transfer from Lindoso to Avelar (day 6);
+• Transfer from Lindoso to Avelar (day 6);

-• Private transfer from Soajo to Viana do Castelo (day 6);
+• Transfer from Soajo to Viana do Castelo (day 6);

 • Luggage transfers;